25 Orionis

 25 Orionis, less commonly known by its Bayer designation Psi1 Orionis (ψ1 Orionis, ψ1 Ori) is a fifth-magnitude star in the constellation Orion.
 It lies among a dense cluster of low-mass pre-main-sequence stars in the Orion OB1a.

 Stellar group

 25 Orionis is the dominant member of a rich low-mass star region, first identified in 2005 in a statistical analysis of 2.5 million stars.
 It is one of several sub-associations within Orion OB1a, all thought to lie at around the same distance of 338 parsecs.
 Over 200 members of the 25 Orionis stellar group have been found, mostly T Tauri stars with spectral types of K and M and masses less than half the sun's.
 There are also around 60 hotter stars in the region, including the eruptive variable V346 Tauri.
+This region is known as Briceño 1.

 Properties

 Like the star Pleione in the Pleiades open cluster, 25 Ori is a Be star with a gaseous circumstellar disk.
 The SIMBAD astronomical database lists its spectral class as B1Vn.